CloudLabsAI-Azure/Know-Before-You-Go/Labs/Analytics in a Day.md

 1. Exercise 2: Explore the data lake with Azure Synapse SQL On-demand and Azure Synapse Spark

-    - Sometimes core capacity of the spark pool can exceed, user can refresh the browser/stop the session then restart it and try to access again.
+    - Sometimes core capacity of the spark pool can exceed, attendee can refresh the browser/stop the session then restart it and try to access again.

 1. Exercise 3 Task 2 - Create a Power BI report in Synapse